robertmartinsen/Universal-Traders-Academy/README.md

 - Viewing trading tools.
 - Youtube API to get videoes from Universal Traders Academy Youtube cannel
 - Carousel for testimonials
+- Ability to fill in a contact form and send a message though EmailJs API
 - Responsive design

 ### Project Setup